June 14, 2018

 If you are a patient of UT Physicians, the information below outlines our process and facilities to facilitate a relaxed and successful experience.

-He has been involved in research since 1994, while still in Medical School.
-As a medical student he was a research fellow in the laboratory of Prof. Ivan A. Izquierdo, the most important scientist in Brazil at that time.
-In 1996 he published his first research paper focused on the neurobiology of learning and memory, area to which he devoted himself until shortly after the completion of his Ph.D.
-He was gradually shifting their research interest to the neurobiology of psychiatric disorders, particularly mood disorders.
+Dr. de Quevedo has been involved in research since 1994, while still in medical school.
+He was a research fellow working with Ivan A. Izquierdo, PhD, one of Brazil’s most important scientists.
+In 1996, he published his first research paper focused on the neurobiology of learning and memory, an area to which he devoted himself until the completion of his doctorate.

 Member, Texas Society of Psychiatric Physicians, 2014 – Present